 Walter Scott Prize

-For further information and a full set of rules and submission form, please contact the prize administrator:
+For further information and a full set of rules please contact the prize administrator:

 The Walter Scott Prize for historical fiction was founded in 2009, and honours the achievements and legacy of Sir Walter Scott, the founding father of the historical novel.
 The prize is the first book award to recognise outstanding work in this burgeoning genre.

 The decision is in and we have a short-list for the 2013 Walter Scott Prize for Historical Fiction!
 We have six fantastic novels in contention, with settings ranging from Tudor and Restoration England to the slums of Victorian London, and from the bloody battlefields of the Western Front in World War One to the highlands of Malaysia during the â€˜Malayan Emergencyâ€™...